 One of my stock events for visiting friends is to take them to the Glendale Forest Lawn cemetery, a short drive from where I live in Silver Lake.
 It’s a serene setting with towering shade trees, usually very empty, with views that look out over Glendale to the San Gabriel Mountains.

 It has it’s restrained yet overwrought kitsch in the guise of a full-size replica of Michaelangelo’s statue of David (carved from Carrara marble from the same quarry as the original); a stained glass reproduction of Da Vinci’s Last Supper; and something called The World’s Largest Painting, a.k.a.
 The Crucifixion, that measures 195 by 45 feet and is housed in an enormous square building with a church facade.
 There’s also The World’s Second Largest Painting, The Resurrection, in the same building and they are both unveiled from behind a huge curtain in an auditorium presentation with darkened lights and rumbling narration.
-Read the rest of this entry →
+Continue reading “Michael Jackson in my backyard”

 As the battle heats up over who should foot the bill for the Michael Jackson memorial held last week at the Staples Center, the Mayor returned from vacation to throw in his 2 cents.

 Today, he spoke with reporters, while his press secretary, Angry Matt Szabo, tweeted from the sidelines:

 Mayor just told reporters he will not ask AEG or the Jackson family to cover city expenses for Michael Jackson memorial.

 Mayor: Los Angeles is a “world class city.”
 Providing police and fire protection is “what we do.”

 Should a member of your family pass on, rest assured that the LAPD will clear a lane on the freeway for your procession – free of charge.